RhettColeman/rhettcoleman.github.io/_posts/2023-07-05-Useful-Linux-ShortCuts.md

 ## Connection
 ### SSH
 The syntax to use SSH is very simple.
 We only need to provide two things:
-1. The IP address of the remote machine
+1. The IP address of the remote machine.
-2. Correct credentials to a valid account to login with on the remote machine
+2. Correct credentials to a valid account to login with on the remote machine.

 ```bash
 ssh username@MACHINE_IP